-Emily is a second-year Political Science Ph.D. student with a focus on International Political Economy and plans to pursue the political economy of public governance.
-She completed her BA in Political Economy at Rhodes College in Memphis, TN.
+Emily is a political science Ph.D. student with a focus on international political economy and plans to pursue the political economy of public governance.
+She completed her BA in political economy at Rhodes College in Memphis, TN.

-Joseph is a fifth-year graduate student with an AB in philosophy from Harvard College and an MTS in New Testament from Harvard Divinity School.
+Joseph is a philosophy Ph.D. student with an AB in philosophy from Harvard College and an MTS in New Testament from Harvard Divinity School.
 He is interested in political philosophy, PPE, Aristotle, and philosophy of religion; he is interested even more in Tolkien’s Legendarium and Clemson football.

 Michael’s academic interests are primarily at the intersection between philosophy and social science.
 His research is focused on the good life—broadly construed—but also ranges over a number of topics in ethics and political philosophy, as well as conceptual engineering.
 Michael is also: a graduate fellow at the Parr Center for Ethics; leads a philosophy discussion group at Carolina Meadows, a local retirement home; works in the Positive Emotions and Psychophysiology Lab; and runs a blog called The Practical Philosopher.
 Click here to visit his personal website.

 Z is a PhD student in the philosophy department at UNC-Chapel Hill.
 Originally from Minnesota, Z obtained his BA in philosophy and history from St. Olaf College.
 His philosophical interests are wide-ranging (including epistemology, ethics, philosophy of religion, and the history of philosophy).